paxbun/laplace-eq-therm/README.md

 Each point of the input matrix (represented as a cell in the input table) can be in one of three states:

-- `Boundary`: This point is regarded to be a constituent
+- `Boundary`: This point constitutes the boundary condition.
 - `GroundTruth`: This point does not participate in the computation of the solution of the equation.
 This point is to be compoared with the simulated values.
 - `OutOfRange`: This point does not participate in the computation, and its value is not considered valid.